dkoslicki/MetaPalette/README.md

 You can now run the ``Classify.py`` script as before, but this time utilizing the directory ``MetaPaletteTrainingData`` for the option ``-d``.

 ## Contact ##
-For issues with this software, contact david.koslicki@math.oregonstate.edu.
+For issues with this software, contact ~~david.koslicki@math.oregonstate.edu~~ dmk333@psu.edu.
 Otherwise, submit an issue directly through Github.

 ## License ##
 This project is released under the GPL-3 License.
 Please view the [LICENSE](LICENSE)